Attending this year's show?

 Be sure and download the Rules & Regulations package to learn more about the expectations of both team members and Garment Labels.

 How literal is the design challenge?

-Design Teams are encouraged to use their novel as a source of inspiration to create an interpretive, innovative, or even an avant garde garment.
+Design Teams are encouraged to use their theme as a source of inspiration to create an interpretive, innovative, avant garde garment.